ssh -V

 OpenSSH Client:

-OpenSSH version 8.2 or newer is required for basic FIDO2 hardware-backed key support.
+OpenSSH 8.2 or newer is required for FIDO2 hardware-backed keys.

-OpenSSH version 8.3 or newer is recommended for the verify-required
+OpenSSH 8.3 or newer is recommended for the verify-required

-option, which mandates user verification (touch) for each use.
+option, which enforces user verification (PIN) for each operation.

 ssh -V